 The IceCube Neutrino Observatory, a giant neutrino telescope deployed deep in the Antartic ice, routinely detects cosmic neutrinos with PeV energy, the highest energy ever observed.
 We do not know yet the origin of these neutrinos, although it is clear that they are generated from cosmic accelerators out of our Galaxy.

-By employing the most recent electromagnetic data, collected at different wavelengths, we investigate the particle production and acceleration in a range of cosmic accelerators, such as star-forming galaxies, galaxy clusters, supernovae, gamma-ray bursts, and fast blue optical transients.
-In particular, despite the fact that we only have hundreds of neutrino events, we are already able to constrain the physics of cosmic accelerators by employing multi-messenger constraints.
+We model the production of neutrinos and photons at different wavelengths in a range of cosmic accelerators, such as star-forming galaxies, galaxy clusters, supernovae, gamma-ray bursts, and fast blue optical transients.
+Intriguingly, we are already able to constrain the physics of these mysterious sources contrasting multi-messenger data with theoretical models.

 Physics Beyond the Standard Model in Astrophysical Sources